Choice-Architect/memory-locker/learnings/02_enhancement_plan.md

     *   Iteratively adjust `METADATA_WEIGHT` based on evaluation outcomes.
     *   Document the final chosen weight and rationale.

-**Rationale:** This approach combines the strengths of both search methods early via RRF, providing a better candidate list for the final, metadata-focused re-ranking step.
+**Rationale:** This approach combines the strengths of both search methods early via RRF (using `k=60`), providing a better candidate list for the final, metadata-focused re-ranking step.
 Using the **Normalized RRF score** as the basis for re-ranking leverages the combined confidence from the hybrid retrieval.
-Using a multiplicative weight allows explicit control over the importance of metadata matches relative to the initial retrieval score, aligning better with the journaling use case where specific entity recall is often crucial.
+Using **granular, additive weights** for metadata matching provides direct control over the importance of specific entity types, aligning better with the journaling use case where specific entity recall is often crucial.
 Adjusting the `query_source` reporting ensures accurate communication back to the GPT.